Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Toy Story 3 can be found here.

 The Toy Story series grew from an early script co-written by Pixar film-makers John Lasseter, Andrew Stanton, and Pete Docter in an attempt to create a movie based totally on computer-generated animation.
-When the first movie, Toy Story (1995), proved to be highly successful, it was followed by Toy Story 2 (1999) and eventually by Toy Story 3.
+When the first movie, Toy Story (1995), proved to be highly successful, it was followed by Toy Story 2 (1999) and Toy Story 3.
 The screenplay for Toy Story 3 was written by American screenwriter Michael Arndt based on a story by Lasseter, Stanton, and Lee Unkrich (who also directed the movie).
+Toy Story 4 is planned for release in 2018.

 About 10 years.
 Toy Story ended with Andy and Molly opening presents on Christmas Day.
 Andy was six years old at the time.
 Toy Story 2 took place the following summer while Andy was away at Cowboy Summer Camp.
-In Toy Story 3, Andy (voice of John Morris) is 17 years old and going away to college.
+In Toy Story 3, Andy is 17 years old and going away to college.

 Sid is the garbage man that services Andy's neighborhood.
 If you watch the garbage man picking up the family's trash, he is wearing a skull shirt just like Sid wore in the first Toy Story.
 He is also voiced by the same voice actor, Erik von Detten, who voiced Sid in the first film.
 This is confirmed on an interview about the movie with director Lee Unkrich and producer Darla K. Anderson.